Is AI Ruining Words?

 So, Is AI Ruining Words?

 In other fields like journalism, essays, novels, or screenplays, many of these words can still be beautiful, descriptive, and meaningful.
 When used thoughtfully, they add depth and value.
-In B2B marketing, though, these buzzwords often feel like greige or duck egg, vague and undefined, when the audience is looking for something clear and universally understood.
+But in B2B marketing, they often land like greige or duck egg paint: vague, soft, and oddly forgettable, when your audience is really craving something bold and clear.

 Previous